dart-backend/angel/README.md

 - Required Dart SDK: ">=2.10.0 <3.0.0"
 - NNBD Support: No
 - Status: Beta release
 - Notes: Not all packages are fully tested.
 Refer to WIKI page for details.
-The basic and ORM templates can be found at https://github.com/dukefirehawk/boilerplates under "basic-sdk-2.12.x" and "orm-sdk-2.12.x" branch respectively.
+The basic and ORM templates can be found at "https://github.com/dukefirehawk/boilerplates/tree/basic-sdk-2.12.x" and "https://github.com/dukefirehawk/boilerplates/tree/orm-sdk-2.12.x" respectively.

 Branch: sdk-2.12.x_nnbd
 - Required Dart SDK: ">=2.12.0 <3.0.0"
 - NNBD Support: Yes
 - Status: Alpha release
 - Notes: Heavy migration and code refactoring in progress.
 Refer to WIKI page for details.
-The basic template can be found at https://github.com/dukefirehawk/boilerplates under "basic-sdk-2.12.x_nnbd".
+The basic template can be found at https://github.com/dukefirehawk/boilerplates/tree/basic-sdk-2.12.x_nnbd".

 Branch: sdk-2.10.x
 - Required Dart SDK: ">=2.10.0 <2.12.0"